-Although the pairwise bivariate distributions shown in Appendix C give a full picture of how each parameter will individually influence the system behaviors, the mutual interactions of different properties and their group effect cannot be analyzed from it.
-To solve this problem, scaling analysis is one the classical methods that is utilized.
-It is usually used to reduce a complex physical problem to a simpler version prior to obtaining a quantitative answer while also grasping the effects of various physical phenomena at the same time .
-We indeed can follow the typical procedures used to conduct the scaling analysis to investigate the mutual interactions and group effect of the PTOEF model.
-However, the new dimensionless numbers that result from the scaling process are often in very complicated expressions and lack a direct meaning at the physical level, and therefore can be very ambiguous in terms of many engineering applications.
-Thus, inspired by the spirit of the methodology of scaling analysis, we have adapted the results from the scaling analysis to manually compose two new composite dimensionless parameters with clearer physical meaning, and then construct a new plot by using these two parameters.
-It helps us to distinguish different system behaviors that can account for the mutual interactions and group effects among these different parameters.
-Among these different parameters, therefore making it easier for many cementing practitioners to pick them up and apply them to the real engineering problem.
-Thus, two new parameters are hereby proposed as follows:
+Although the pairwise bivariate distributions shown in Appendix C gives a full picture of how each parameter will individually influence the system behavior, the mutual interactions of different properties and their group effect cannot be analyzed from it.
+To solve this problem, classical scaling and dimensional is utilized.
+Usually these methods are used to reduce a complex physical problem to a simpler version (at least in terms of the number of governing parameters) prior to obtaining a quantitative answer while also grasping the effects of various physical phenomena at the same time .
+With that said, it is not clear from the governing equations alone which grouping(s) of parameters have the most important effects on the propensity to generate tensile effect stress.
+However, by dimensional analysis and guided by intuition, one can propose two dimensionless parameters as

 (25)

-The first dimensionless number,, consists of the Biot coefficient , Skempton coefficient , thermal expansion coefficient of fluid and solid , as well as thermal diffusivity and fluid diffusivity , where the last two terms are obtained from the diagonal elements of the coefficient matrix in Eq.
-15. This new proposed mainly contains the hydro-thermal properties of the porous media.
+The first dimensionless group,, consists of the Biot coefficient , Skempton coefficient , thermal expansion coefficient of fluid and solid , as well as thermal diffusivity and fluid diffusivity , where the last two terms are obtained from the diagonal elements of the coefficient matrix in Eq.
+15. This proposed mainly contains the hydro-thermal properties of the porous media.
 It is thus named the Hydro-Thermal Non-Dimensional parameter (HTND).
 The second proposed parameter,, consists of three mechanical related components: Shear Modulus, Bulk Modulus, and Poisson’s ratio.
 Thus, it is named the Mechanical Non-Dimensional parameter (MND).